bitcoin-core/btcdeb/doc/tapscript-example.md

 Without going into detail, in order to spend a Taproot output, you either have to sign with the *tweaked private key* or you have to provide (1) a script, (2) a proof that the script was actually *committed to* by the output, and (3) conditions satisfying the script, including signatures and the like.

-We will do the latter, i.e. pick a script, prove it's in there, and satisfy it.
+We will do both, in that order.

 To avoid risk of collisions when using hashes of things, Taproot introduces *tagged hashes*.
 Think of them as a regular old hash with a prefix (a tag), that was hashed and fed to it beforehand.
-There are currently three types of tagged hashes:
+We will use three types of tagged hashes:

 * `TapLeaf`: a leaf node (e.g. one of our scripts)
 * `TapBranch`: a branch node gluing leaf and branch nodes together in a tree (e.g. the parent node for our two scripts)